chrisvo3/java-guide/live-interviews/perscholas-06feb2020.md

 ## What are the OOPS _concepts_?
 APIE (Abstraction, Polymorphism, Inheritance, Encapsulation)

+## What is `Abstraction`?
+It refers to the ability to make a class abstract in OOP.
+It helps to reduce the complexity and also improves the maintainability of the system.

+## What is `Polymorphism`?
+Is the technique that encourage abstraction by allow an entity to assume multiple forms.
+That is reflect with overloading and overriding.

 ## What is `Inheritance`?
 Is the mechanism in java by which one class is allowed to inherit the features (properties and behaviors) of another class, apply hierchy with one way direction

 ## What is `Encapsulation`?
 Wrapping the data and the code that work on the data or method as single unit with purpose of hiding the data.

-## What is `Polymorphism`?
+## What is the primary benefit of Encapsulation?
-Is the technique that encourage abstraction by allow an entity to assume multiple forms.
-That is reflect with overloading and overriding.
+The main benefit of encapsulation is the ability to modify our implemented code without breaking the code of others who use our code.
+With Encapsulation gives maintainability, flexibility, and extensibility to our code.

 ## What is meant by `Method Overriding`?
 allows a subclass to take specific implementation of a method that is already provided by its superclasses